The agreement will enable closer cooperation with Australia and facilitate the mobility of people and business between the two countries.

 swedishconsul@hawkins.com.au

-Honorary Consulate for Sweden in Brisbane
+Honorary Consulate of Sweden in Brisbane

 Level 19, 241 Adelaide Street